 Is including a picture on a CV a good or bad thing?

 Andres Goeta: I, personally, do without it.
-It’s just the way that I’ve [always done it].
-I don’t have one in mind.
-I have never really seen [a lot of pictures on] of a leader type of resume.
+It’s just the way that I’ve always done it.
+I have never really seen a lot of pictures on a leader-type resume.
 I don’t mind it, but that’s not going to make or break it.

 I mean, it comes in all different shapes, sizes, colors and forms.
-I don’t see it.
 And I’m not really sure if you’re going to have any Vice President of HR or Director of HR who will make a decision based on a picture on a resume.
 I don’t even have one on my resume.

 What is a realistic career progression for someone just starting out in hospitality?

-Andres Goeta: So, let’s say you are a Supervisor.
+Andres Goeta: So, let’s say you’re a Supervisor.
 Start thinking or start getting knowledge from your Manager.
 Ask about what you can do to start thinking like a Manager.
 Once you’re a Manager, start thinking like a Director.
 That’s going to make it so much easier.

 Again, this is where leadership comes in handy, and this is when mentorship comes in handy.
 Having good mentors is always a huge plus because when you tell your mentor what you want to do, they’ll give you specific tasks that will get you there.